Tachometer Circuit: How it Works and How to Make One

 Again, these tachometers can’t measure extra details like deviation and average.

-So, the analog tachometer uses an external frequency to voltage converter to measure the RPM.
+So, the analog tachometer uses an external frequency-to-voltage converter to measure the RPM.
 It also displays the converted voltage via an analog voltmeter.
 Plus, these tachometers don’t have the technology for the storage of readings.

 Digital Tachometer